qlcchain/QWallet-Android/README.md

 * WiFi and VPN service usage record will be kept on the WinQ chain, which communicates with NEO chain via a dual-chain protocol.
 Users’ network services consumption has never been so transparent and secured.

-### New in version 1.2.0
+### New in version 1.2.1
 ------

-1. Upgrade wallet function；
-2. Optimization of QR code scanning feature;
-3. Fix a bug which may cause crash.
+1. Enhance IM User Experience。
+2. Add more debug info.